charlielobster/CUDA_NekRS/README.md

     In the example, Driver Version is 570.172.08 and CUDA Version is 12.8.

-    There is a difference between CUDA Version and Toolkit Version, even though they are usually the same numeric values on given machine.
+    There is a difference between CUDA Version and Toolkit Version, even though they are usually the same numeric values on a given machine.
 The CUDA Version refers to the driver software you have running on a particular GPU device.
 Your CUDA Toolkit Version determines what hardware architectures a given codebase on your machine can target, which are not necessarily just your own architecture.

 2) If you haven't installed a driver yet, in a terminal, type: